Business development and sales are core functions to drive business results. Learn how to create an effective working model for your teams.

 But collaboration means sharing and driving the same organization objectives, seamlessly.
 When we execute well our part of the process we create bigger impacts in the whole process, making it more effective.
 In this sense, communication also becomes critical.
 It is indeed imperative for both sides to understand the challenges and needs of all the stakeholders.

 In summary, proper behavior is the most critical factor.
-Regardless of the setup of the organization because that’s what will drive effectiveness the organization in generating better results.
-We live in a dynamic and constant change world, therefore flexibility and collaboration are must have behaviors.
+Regardless of the setup of the organization because that’s what will drive the effectiveness of the organization in generating better results.
+We live in a dynamic and constant change world, therefore flexibility and collaboration are must-have behaviors.